GatoGraphQL/GatoGraphQL/README.md

 ✅ The API and the application share the same architecture/foundations

-✅ Support for creating all-purpose APIs, compatible with industry standards (such as REST and GraphQL), and incorporating the advantages from other APIs
+✅ Support for creating all-purpose APIs, compatible with both REST and GraphQL, and offering the benefits of both these APIs at the same time

 ✅ High level of modularity: